scala/docs.scala-lang/_overviews/scala3-book/collections-classes.md

 ## Maps

-A `Map` is an iterable sequence that consists of pairs of keys and values.
+A `Map` is an iterable collection that consists of pairs of keys and values.
 Scala has both mutable and immutable `Map` types, and this section demonstrates how to use the _immutable_ `Map`.

 ### Creating an immutable Map